Standard C++ Modules

 Module Initializers

-Translation units explicitly or implicitly importing named modules must call the initializer functions of the imported named modules within the sequence of the dynamic-initializers in the TU.
+Translation units that explicitly or implicitly import a named module must call the initializer functions of the imported named module within the sequence of the dynamic initializers in the translation unit.
 Initializations of entities at namespace scope are appearance-ordered.
-This (recursively) extends into imported modules at the point of appearance of the import declaration.
+This (recursively) extends to imported modules at the point of appearance of the import declaration.

 Reduced BMI

-To support the 2 phase compilation model, Clang chose to put everything needed to produce an object into the BMI.
-But every consumer of the BMI, except itself, doesn’t need such informations.
-It makes the BMI to larger and so may introduce unnecessary dependencies into the BMI.
-To mitigate the problem, we decided to reduce the information contained in the BMI.
+To support the two-phase compilation model, Clang puts everything needed to produce an object into the BMI.
+However, other consumers of the BMI generally don’t need that information.
+This makes the BMI larger and may introduce unnecessary dependencies for the BMI.
+To mitigate the problem, Clang has a compiler option to reduce the information contained in the BMI.
+These two formats are known as Full BMI and Reduced BMI, respectively.

-Users can use -fexperimental-modules-reduced-bmi flag to enable the Reduced BMI.
+Users can use the -fexperimental-modules-reduced-bmi option to produce a Reduced BMI.

-For one phase compilation model (CMake implements this model), with -fexperimental-modules-reduced-bmi, the generated BMI will be Reduced BMI automatically.
-(The output path of the BMI is specified by -fmodule-output= as usual one phase compilation model).
+For the one-phase compilation model (CMake implements this model), with -fexperimental-modules-reduced-bmi, the generated BMI will be a Reduced BMI automatically.
+(The output path of the BMI is specified by -fmodule-output= as usual with the one-phase compilation model).

-It is still possible to support Reduced BMI in two phase compilation model.
-With -fexperimental-modules-reduced-bmi, --precompile and -fmodule-output= specified, the generated BMI specified by -o will be full BMI and the BMI specified by -fmodule-output= will be Reduced BMI.
-The dependency graph may be:
+It is also possible to produce a Reduced BMI with the two-phase compilation model.
+When -fexperimental-modules-reduced-bmi, --precompile, and -fmodule-output= are specified, the generated BMI specified by -o will be a full BMI and the BMI specified by -fmodule-output= will be a Reduced BMI.
+The dependency graph in this case would look like:

 module-unit.cppm --> module-unit.full.pcm -> module-unit.o